deciduously/fivedice/README.md

 ## Usage

 Open two terminals.
-In one, execute `wasm-pack build` to build the WASM module.
+In one, execute `make` to build the WASM module.
 In the other, execute `npm install` if this is the first run, and then `npm run start`.
-Re-run `wasm-pack build` each time you change the Rust, and the webpack dev server will hot reload your changes.
+Re-run `make` each time you change the Rust, and the webpack dev server will hot reload your changes.
+Use `make clean` to clear build artifacts.